 In the PATHWAY-2 study of resistant hypertension, the potassium-sparing diuretic amiloride was shown to be as effective at reducing blood pressure as spironolactone, suggesting it may be an alternative option for resistant hypertension.

-In a phase II trial, firibastat, a first-in-class aminopeptidase A inhibitor, has demonstrated efficacy in lowering blood pressure in a high-risk diverse population, and may have future use in patients with difficult-to-treat or potentially resistant hypertension.
+In a phase 2 trial, firibastat, a first-in-class aminopeptidase A inhibitor, has demonstrated efficacy in lowering blood pressure in a high-risk diverse population, and may have future use in patients with difficult-to-treat or potentially resistant hypertension.

 Use of this content is subject to our disclaimer